Preparations on the WW2 home front: Public Information Leaflet 1

 As an example of the advance preparation for war, as early as July 1939 the Lord Privy Seal's Office distributed a leaflet under the banner of the Civil Defence entitled Some things you should know if the war should come.
 It was Public Information Leaflet no.1.

 The leaflet consisted of a single sheet of paper folded double, with a two-page spread of information on the inside continued on the back.
+It was clearly produced in haste as the distinction between headings and text emboldened for emphasis is not always clear.
+The sexist language of treating everyone as 'he' jars on today's ears.

 The leaflet seems to be an overview of what was circulated in more detail in later leaflets.